McCreary, Manitoba

 McCreary is an unincorporated urban community in the Municipality of McCreary, Manitoba, Canada.

-Settled as early as the 19th century, it was incorporated in 1964 as a village—a status it would lose upon amalgamating with the Municipality of McCreary on 1 January 2015.
+Settled as early as the 19th century, it was incorporated in 1964 as a village—a status it lost upon amalgamating with the Municipality of McCreary on 1 January 2015.

 McCreary covers an area of 1.70 km^{2}, and has a population of 472.
 As the self-proclaimed "Ski Capital of Manitoba," the former village previously held significance as the closest settlement to the former Mount Agassiz Ski Area.

 History

 McCreary was named for the surrounding Municipality of McCreary, both of which share their name with the local post office, which adopted the name in 1899 from William McCreary.

 McCreary was incorporated as a village in 1964, but was amalgamated into the Municipality of McCreary on 1 January 2015.

 Geography

 McCreary is located in the Parkland region of Manitoba.
 It is located on flat prairie land, but lies immediately east of Riding Mountain National Park.